catornot/r2rcon-rs/readme.md

 NorthstarLauncher.exe -dedicated -multiple rcon_ip_port 127.0.0.1:27015 rcon_password changeme
 ```

-if any of these are missed the plugin will panic :p
+if any of these are missed the plugin won't work :p

 after it works just connect with a rcon client